-(1) Our Priorities (Pleas se double click on the check b oox ☑) Our communities are People are better skill Our communities are Vulnerable people and Substance misuse are Health is improving a The environment is p ve image and attracts people more cohesive and inclusive led, trained and ready for lead safer and families are supported and its effects are reduced and health inequalities are reduced rotected and enhanced for all ve, efficient and recognised for the supported and recognised for all the supported and enhanced for all the supported and enhanced for all the supported and recognised for all the supported and recogni rning and employment ucing (2) Council Policies (P lease detail) 8.0 Equalities Impact 8.1 Have you undertaken the required equalities impact assessment to ensure that no groups are adversely affected by the recommendations?
-Yes □ No ☑ 9.0 Legality 9.1 It has been confirmed that in adopting the recommendations contained in this report, the Council is acting within its legal powers.
-Yes 10.0 Appendices 10.1 Please list any appendices attached to this report.
+(1) Our Priorities (Please double click on the check box $\square$ )

+The area has a positive image and attracts people and businesses Our communities are more cohesive and inclusive People are better skilled, trained and ready for learning and employment Our communities are safer Vulnerable people and families are supported Substance misuse and its effects are reduced Health is improving and health inequalities are reducing The environment is protected and enhanced for all The Council is effective, efficient and recognised for excellence

+(2) Council Policies (Please detail)

+8.0 Equalities Impact

+8.1 Have you undertaken the required equalities impact assessment to ensure that no groups are adversely affected by the recommendations?

+Yes  No $\checkmark$ ------- ---- --------------

+9.0 Legality

+9.1 It has been confirmed that in adopting the recommendations contained in this report, the Council is acting within its legal powers.
+Yes ☑

+10.0 Appendices

+10.1 Please list any appendices attached to this report.
 If there are no appendices, please state "none".

-Appendix 1 - Planning Performance Framework 11.0 Background Papers 11.1 Have you used other documents to compile your report?
-(All documents must be kept available by the author for public inspection for four years from the date of meeting at which the report is considered) Yes (please list the documents below) No REPORT TO ENTERPRISE & ENVIRONMENT COMMITTEE OF 8 NOV 12 (con't) Autho r(s) NAME DESIGNATION TEL NO / EXTENSION Ian Duguid Development Quality Team Leader 2621
+Appendix 1 - Planning Performance Framework

+11.0 Background Papers

+11.1 Have you used other documents to compile your report?
+(All documents must be kept available by the author for public inspection for four years from the date of meeting at which the report is considered)

+Yes $\Box$ (please list the documents below) No $\blacksquare$

+REPORT TO ENTERPRISE & ENVIRONMENT COMMITTEE OF 8 NOV 12 (con't)

+Author(s)

+NAME DESIGNATION TEL NO / EXTENSION lan Duguid Development Quality Team Leader 2621